estanislao-lexicon/miniProject-week40/README.md

 # Productlist

 ## Intro
-Write a console app which starts by asking the user for:
+Write a console app that starts by asking the user for:
 1. Category
 2. Product Name
 3. Price